badconduct/gemini-98-proxy-client/README.md

     npm install
     ```

-3.  **Add your Gemini API key & Configuration**
+3.  **Create your `.env` configuration file**
-    Create a `.env` file in the project root with your API key, a session secret, and any optional settings:
+    Create a `.env` file in the project root.
+You can use the example below as a template—just fill in your own API key and session secret.

-    ```
+    **Example `.env` file:**

+    ```env
-    # Required
+    # --- Required Settings ---
-    API_KEY=your-gemini-api-key
-    SESSION_SECRET=a-long-random-string-for-security
+    # Your Gemini API key from Google AI Studio.
+    API_KEY=your-gemini-api-key-goes-here

+    # A long, random string for session security.
+Generate one easily online.
+    SESSION_SECRET=a-very-long-and-random-string-for-better-security

+    # --- Convenience Settings (Optional) ---
-    # Optional: Set this to your local UTC offset to ensure schedules are correct.
+    # Set this to your local UTC offset to ensure AI schedules are correct.
     # Examples: -4 for EDT, -5 for EST, -7 for PDT, 1 for CET.
 Defaults to 0 (UTC).
     TIMEZONE_OFFSET=-5

-    # Optional: For single-user convenience.
     # Bypasses the login screen and automatically logs in as the Prime Admin.
-    SINGLE_USER_MODE=true
+    # Useful for private, personal use where you are the only user.
+    SINGLE_USER_MODE=false

+    # --- Server Operator Settings (Optional) ---
+    # WARNING: Use at your own risk.
+Disabling the safety filter will allow the AI to generate
+    # responses that may be inappropriate or offensive.
+This also disables the "creepy age" penalty.
+    # This setting is for creative exploration and should be used responsibly.
+Inappropriate use may
+    # lead to suspension of your API key.
+    DISABLE_SAFETY_FILTERS=false

+    # --- Public Hosting / Demo Mode Settings (Optional) ---
+    # Disables the /primeadmin portal completely for added security.
+    DISABLE_PRIME_ADMIN=false

+    # Hides the normal user login/registration, leaving only the "Login as Guest" button.
+    # Recommended to be set to `true` along with DISABLE_PRIME_ADMIN for public demos.
+    PUBLIC_GUEST_ONLY_MODE=false
     ```

 4.  **Start the server**